I goop My Sleep Routine

 But I’m most interested in goop-ing my sleep routine: I don’t get nearly enough.
 My issue is that to avoid feeling like all I do is work, eat dinner, and dissolve into bed, I tend to put off the last step—going to bed—until late.
 Which is no good for someone who aims to wake up at 6:30 am three times a week for yoga.

 I’ve lugged home some products, along with a determination to create a new, healthier sleep routine.
 I can’t wait to try the first: Sleep Inner Beauty Powder from The Beauty Chef.
-The idea is an instant, turbocharged golden milk—the turmeric-milk-honey elixir that’s said to have calmed nerves and supported digestive health in the Ayurvedic tradition for centuries.
-In this golden milk, botanical extracts like lemon balm and passionflower (research suggests both may support quality sleep and healthy mood during periods of occasional anxiety or stress) mix with sour cherry (another botanical researched for sleep promotion), gut-balancing probiotics, and of course, turmeric with its powerful antioxidant activity.
-Each ingredient is fermented, not only to increase potency but also bioavailability.
+The idea is an instant, turbocharged golden milk—the turmeric-milk-honey elixir that’s said to have supported health in the Ayurvedic tradition for centuries.
+In this golden milk, botanical extracts like lemon balm and passionflower mix with sour cherry, gut-balancing probiotics, and of course, turmeric with its powerful antioxidant activity.
 The idea is improving skin with nutrients, along with extra (or better) sleep.

 An hour before my idea of what my bedtime should actually be (the powder apparently takes an hour to really kick in) I warm a cup of almond milk (any milk will do, but make it warm, not hot, as hot kills the probiotics in the powder), pour it into a mug with a dram of farmer’s market honey (the mixture is faintly sweet, but I love a little extra honey) and a teaspoon of sleep powder and mix until it’s a creamy yellow.